MicrosoftDocs/Viva/Viva/glint/people-science/patient-safety.md

 ---
 title: Viva Glint's Patient Safety Survey template and methodology
 description: Viva Glint offers the Registered Nurse Excellence survey as one of our core healthcare survey offerings.
-This survey has been approved by the American Nurses Credentialing Center (ANCC) and awarded Magnet® status in Nursing. ms.author: RyanLebow
+This survey is approved by the American Nurses Credentialing Center (ANCC) and awarded Magnet® status in Nursing. ms.author: RyanLebow
 author: JudyWeiner
 manager: MelissaBarry